 Unflinchingly she replied, “You are bilagáana.”
 That’s Navajo for white man.
-Given what we bilagáanas did to her people 150 years ago, I guess I couldn’t blame her, and at any rate, I’d long ago learned that you can’t change Native culture or traditions.
+Given what we bilagáanas did to her people centuries ago, I guess I couldn’t blame her, and at any rate, I’d long ago learned that you can’t change Native culture or traditions.
 They are cast in iron and encased in stone — as unchangeable as the laws of physics.

 When it came to the tricky task of getting Native Americans to understand and take part in their diabetes management, that culture and tradition could be as cripplingly stubborn as a severe hypo for someone trying to walk up or down a hill.

 I had first learned that as a child growing up among the Navajos, Utes, Apaches, and Pueblo Indians.
-And I had just spent the previous four years teaching for the University of New Mexico School of Medicine’s Project ECHO (Education through Cultural and Historical Organizations), where fully two-thirds of our trainees were Native Americans.
+And I had just spent the previous four years teaching for the University of New Mexico School of Medicine’s Project (Education through Cultural and Historical Organizations), where fully two-thirds of our trainees were Native Americans.

 So I know Native customs.
 But despite all my experience, this was my first direct encounter with the Navajo aversion to blood.
 But Navajo blood was now my problem.
 Well, sugar in their blood, anyway.

 The Navajo tribe is the largest in the Untied States, with over 300,000 members.
 Their reservation is larger than the state of West Virginia, and sprawls over parts of Arizona, New Mexico, and Utah.
 And the Navajo also have a diabetes problem that’s as big as their reservation.